-It’s renewal season for most companies that offer employee health benefits.
+Renewal season is coming soon for most companies that offer employee health benefits.
 As the costs of offering health care have continued to rise, this time of year can come with hard choices.
-With the passage and gradual implementation of the Affordable Care Act, some businesses have considered abandoning offering health benefits, but continue to hang on regardless of their bottom line.
+Some businesses have considered abandoning offering health benefits but continue to hang on regardless of their bottom line.
 Others have chosen to eliminate their plans, increasing employee pay instead to help them afford their own insurance.
 However, those employers are now returning to their previous ways.
 Why do employers continue to offer employee health benefits?
 For a few reasons:

-3) There are cost-effective alternatives available – Organizations facing large rate increases in their group health insurance premiums are looking for more affordable alternatives.
-One of those options is to contract with a Professional Employment Organization, or PEO.
-For a business with a healthy workforce, the unique role PEOs play in the health insurance world can be particularly beneficial.
-PEOs are designated as MEWAs, Multiple Employer Welfare Arrangements, which are exempt from the ACA’s community-rated requirement placed on most health insurance providers.
-This allows PEOs like Indiana-based WorkSmart Systems to offer private group health insurance plans, allowing employers to take advantage of the power behind economies of scale.
+3) There are cost-effective alternatives available Organizations facing large rate increases in their group health insurance premiums are looking for more affordable alternatives.
+One of those options is to contract with a Professional Employment Organization.
+PEOs like Indiana-based WorkSmart Systems offer private group health insurance plans that allow employers to take advantage of the power behind economies of scale.
 A co-employment PEO, WorkSmart medically underwrites its plan for its 9,000 co-employees, with multiple benefit options.
 Employers are able to offer the quality coverage of a Fortune 500 company while managing their costs.
 WorkSmart also offers other HR services to help businesses be more efficient with their time and money, such as payroll, HR administration, and an HRIS platform.